Cold remedies: What works, what doesn't, what can't hurt

 If you catch a cold, you can expect to be sick for one to two weeks.
 That doesn't mean you have to be miserable.
-Besides getting enough rest, these remedies might help you feel better:
+These remedies might help you feel better:

 - Stay hydrated.
 Water, juice, clear broth or warm lemon water with honey helps loosen congestion and prevents dehydration.
 Avoid alcohol, coffee and caffeinated sodas, which can make dehydration worse.

 Soothe a sore throat.
 A saltwater gargle — 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water — can temporarily relieve a sore or scratchy throat.
 Children younger than 6 years are unlikely to be able to gargle properly.